Hillsboro, Oregon: Notable people

 For more than 150 years, the city has had residents as varied as David Hill, the city's founder, to Tiffeny Milbrett, an Olympic and World Cup champion soccer player.
 Sydney Collins is a player for the Canada national soccer team.
 Two governors of Oregon, James Withycombe and Paul L. Patterson, have called the city home.
 Other politicians included Congressmen Thomas H. Tongue and Samuel Thurston; mayors William N. Barrett, Benjamin P. Cornelius, and William D. Hare, patriarch of the Hare political family.

-Athletes include Erik Ainge, Scott Brosius, Colt Lyerla, Ad Rutschman, Wes Schulmerich, Wally Backman, and Olympic medalists Josh Inman, Thomas Garrigus, and Jean Saubert.
-Hillsboro has also been home to Peggy Y. Fowler, the former chief executive officer of Portland General Electric, producer Bryce Zabel, the "Mother Queen of Oregon" Mary Ramsey Wood, Tommy Overstreet, musician Esperanza Spalding and professional wrestler Roddy Piper.
+Athletes include Erik Ainge, Tiffeny Milbrett, Scott Brosius, Colt Lyerla, Bob Beall, Wes Schulmerich, and Olympic medalists Josh Inman, Thomas Garrigus, and Jean Saubert.
+Coaches have included Scott Rueck, Ad Rutschman, and Wally Backman.
+Hillsboro has also been home to Peggy Y. Fowler, the former chief executive officer of Portland General Electric, producer Bryce Zabel, the "Mother Queen of Oregon" Mary Ramsey Wood, businesswoman Judi Hofer, Tommy Overstreet, musician Esperanza Spalding and professional wrestler Roddy Piper.
+Serial killer Cesar Barone (convicted of four murders) also lived in the city when captured in 1993.

 Sister city

 Hillsboro's only sister city relationship is with Fukuroi, a city of about 85,000 residents in the Shizuoka Prefecture in central Japan.
 The cities, which have similar economic bases in agriculture and high technology, began their relationship in November 1988.
 The relationship has included exchanges of students between schools in each city.
 In the late 2000s, Hillsboro unsuccessfully explored finding a sister city in Mexico and also neglected the relationship with Fukuroi.
 However, in 2008, a Fukuroi contingent of adults visited Hillsboro to celebrate the 20th anniversary of the Sister City agreement.